 If you meander between Stanford University and the Stanford Shopping Centre, you’ll find a large tract of land that remains largely forgotten and untouched.
 It has been left to nature and is overrun by plants, gophers, birds, and ghosts of the past.
 To locals, this is known as the arboretum.

-Carriage roads cut through it, there’s the remnants of a large cactus garden, a few monuments, and a large mausoleum protected by four sphinx guardians at each of the crypt’s four corners.
+Carriage roads cut through it, there are the remnants of a large cactus garden, a few monuments, and a large mausoleum protected by four sphinx guardians at each of the crypt’s four corners.

 This is the final resting place of the Stanford family: Leland, Leland Jr, and Jane.
 About a hundred metres away is the grave of Jane’s brother, Henry Clay Lathrop.
 It’s highly unusual to have graves in the middle of land owned by a University, especially in a place where bodies are frequently exhumed and relocated (in fact, the arboretum once did house a cemetery that was moved to Arastradero Road).